 Chengdu is in a basin with mountains around it.
 Therefore it experiences quite a hot and humid summer compared to the mountainous areas around it.
-Here are two helpful links to check the average temperatures and rainfall in Chengdu:

 Much of the famous scenic attractions are in the northern part of Sichuan at very high altitudes, so here the weather will be quite different from Chengdu.
 You'll have cool temperatures even in the summer at high altitude places like Jiuzhaigou and Huanglong and the winters there are extreme.

 Most visitors make Chengdu their entry and exit point for Sichuan Province travel.
-Chengdu Shangliu International Airport is connected to most major cities in China and also has a few international flights to Hong Kong, Malaysia, Thailand, South Korea, Singapore and Taiwan (to name a few).
+Chengdu Shangliu International Airport is connected to most major cities in China and also has a few international flights to Hong Kong, Malaysia, Thailand, South Korea, Singapore, and Taiwan (to name a few).

 Chengdu is also well connected by rail and long-distance bus.

 Chengdu is one of the few places in China from which you can fly on to Lhasa so it also serves as a gateway to visiting the Tibetan Autonomous Region.

 What to See & Do in Sichuan Province

 Sichuan Province is home to UNESCO World Heritage sights, beautiful nature reserves, amazing cuisine, many Chinese ethnic minorities, and their cultures as well as its own unique western Chinese culture.